yilmof/bybit-spreads/README.md

 # Bybit Spreads

-Simple app that pulls data from [Bybit](https://www.bybit.com/) to show spreads in a table using [MUI Data Grid](https://mui.com/x/react-data-grid/)
+Simple app that pulls data from [Bybit](https://www.bybit.com/) to show spreads and biggest gainers/losers in a table using [MUI Data Grid](https://mui.com/x/react-data-grid/)

 ## Usage